-2. Independent Auditor's Compensation for the Current Period
+2. Independent Auditor's Compensation for the Fiscal Year 2023 nount of compensation to be paid by the Company to the dependent auditors ¥215 million (of which amount of compensation for services set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act) ¥215 million tal amount of compensation to be paid by the Company and its biblio bibl ¥420 million

-Amount of compensation to be paid by the Company to the independent auditors ¥245 million (of which amount of compensation for services set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act) ¥239 million Total amount of compensation to be paid by the Company and its subsidiaries to the independent auditors ¥483 million
+Notes 1.
+After reviewing and considering the details of the Independent Auditor's audit plan, the basis for calculation of compensation estimates, and non-audit fees, the Audit Committee agrees to the audit fees set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act as stipulated in Article 399, Paragraph 1 of the Companies Act.

-- Notes 1.
-The Audit Committee checks and reviews details of the audit plan, audit activities carried out to date, trends in remuneration paid underlying any rational model applied to audit fee estimation, and non-audit fees.
-Subsequently, the Audit Committee agrees to the audit fees set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act as stipulated in Article 399, Paragraph 1 of the Companies Act. - 2.
-The audit agreement entered into by the independent auditors and the Company does not separately stipulate the compensation amounts for the audit under the Companies Act and the audit under the Financial Instruments and Exchange Act.
-Furthermore, those two amounts cannot be practically distinguished from one another.
+- 2. The audit agreement entered into by the Independent Auditor and the Company does not distinguish the compensation amounts for the audit under the Companies Act and the audit under the Financial Instruments and Exchange Act, and it is not practically possible to distinguish them.
 Hence, they are included in the amount of compensation for services set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act. - 3.
-The Company has paid consideration to the independent auditors for services (non-auditing services) other than those set forth in Article 2, Paragraph 1 of the Certified Public Accountants Act.
-Such services consisted of English translation services for annual securities report and other documents. - 4.
-Major overseas subsidiaries are subject to be audited by overseas independent auditors other than the Company's independent auditor.
-Such overseas independent auditors are qualified as certified public accountants or audit corporations under relevant overseas laws and regulations.
+Major overseas subsidiaries are audited by overseas independent auditors other than the Company's independent auditor (such overseas independent auditors are qualified as certified public accountants or audit corporations under relevant overseas laws and regulations).
 As used herein, the term "audit" means those services intended to ensure compliance with overseas laws and regulations equivalent to the provisions in the Companies Act or the Financial Instruments and Exchange Act of Japan.

-3. Policy for Determination of Dismissal or Non-reappointment of the Independent Auditor
+3. Policy for Determination of Dismissal or Non-Reappointment of the Independent Auditor

-The Audit Committee dismisses the independent auditor with a unanimous resolution in the event where it determines the independent auditor falls under any items of Article 340, Paragraph 1 of the Companies Act.
-In this case, the members of the Audit Committee chosen by the Audit Committee must report its decision and the reason for dismissal to the first General Meeting of Shareholders after the dismissal.
+The Audit Committee dismisses the independent auditor with a unanimous resolution in the event that it determines the independent auditor falls under any items of Article 340, Paragraph 1 of the Companies Act.
+In this case, the members of the Audit Committee chosen by the Audit Committee must report its decision and the reason for dismissal to the first Shareholders' Meeting after the dismissal.

-In addition to the above, in circumstances including when the Audit Committee deems it necessary for securing an appropriate audit system or for its improvement, the Audit Committee determines details of the proposal regarding non-reappointment of the independent auditor, based on which the Board of Directors submits the proposal to the General Meeting of Shareholders.
+In addition to the above, in circumstances including when the Audit Committee deems it necessary to secure an appropriate audit system or for its improvement, the Audit Committee determines details of the proposal regarding the non-reappointment of the independent auditor, based on which the Board of Directors submits the proposal to the Shareholders' Meeting.